emekgozluklu/itucsdb1973/docs/source/developer/member1.rst

         logout_user()
         db.delete_items(data_model.UserM, id=id))

 .. warning:: Deleting a user will also delete all the comments of that user.
-See the ON DELETE con
+See the creation of comments_.

+.. _comments:
 3. Comment
 ~~~~~~~
 a.
 Creating
 ~~~~~~~~~~~